-If the data disk under your Windows Cloud Virtual Machine has been mounted to Linux Cloud Virtual Machine, you can skip this operation.
+If the data disk in your Windows CVM has been mounted to the Linux CVM, skip this operation.

 Model: Virtio Block Device (virtblk) Disk /dev/vdb: 53.7GB Sector size (logical/physical): 512B/512B Partition Table: gpt Disk Flags: Number Start End Size File system Name Flags 1 17.4kB 134MB 134MB Microsoft reserved partition msftres 2 135MB 53.7GB 53.6GB ntfs Basic data partition

-mount -t ntfs-3g Data disk path mount point
+mount -t ntfs-3g data disk path mount target

 mount -t ntfs-3g /dev/vdb1 /mnt